naman2304/notes/effective-java-3rd.md

 cocaCola.setSodium(35);
 ```

-Third Way: Builder Pattern (safe and readable)
+Third Way: **Builder Pattern** (safe and readable)
- - Builder are interesting when your constructor may need many arguments
  - It's easier to read and write
+ - You can prevent inconsistent state of you object as instance creation of main outer class is atomic.
  - Your class can be immutable (Instead of using a java bean)
- - You can prevent inconsistent state of you object
  - client calls a constructor (or static factory) with all of the required parameters and
 gets a builder object.
 Then the client calls setter-like methods on the builder object
 to set each optional parameter of interest.
 Finally, the client calls a parameterless
 build method to generate the object, which is typically immutable
+ - Checks for validity for individual parameters go in Builder's constructor and methods.
+ - Checks for multiple parameter's invariants goes to outer class's private constructor *after copying parameters from the builder* (Item 50)

 Example :
 ```java